If you came to this page directly and do not see a navigation frame on top, please go to the home page.

-Campinas is situated at an altitude of 661 m in the state of São Paulo.
+Campinas is situated at an elevation of 661 m in the state of São Paulo.

 The city and county has a population of about 969,000 and is also the administrative centre of